 It’s once again that time of the year that drives parents of K2s into a frenzy.
 Yes, it’s time for Primary 1 registration and the stakes are high.
-Brand name primary schools are highly sought after and with the rule change in length of stay of those staying within the 1km proximity, some parents may have to make changes to their game plan.
+Brand name primary schools are highly sought after and with rule changes in registration, some parents may have to make changes to their game plan.

 The reputation of a primary school is one of the obvious factors to consider when choosing a school for your child.
 However, there are also others to consider – same sex school?
 Distance to school?
 Religious values?